-Implementing our arson reduction strategy with our Local Authority Partners through the adoption of Partnership agreements and locally developed and co-ordinated multi-agency plans will be a priority over the next few years (SSC29).

-Our Strategy will give focus to our enhanced role in fire investigation and we will work with Cleveland Police to develop our arrangements to an accredited standard (SSC26).
+Implementing our arson reduction strategy with our Local Authority Partners through the adoption of Partnership agreements and locally developed and co-ordinated multi-agency plans will be a priority over the next few years.
+Our Strategy will give focus to our enhanced role in fire investigation and we will work with Cleveland Police to develop our arrangements to an accredited standard.

-We will also continue to deliver our children and adult fire setter intervention service, and work with NEFRSs, to understand, through academic research, the science behind why the NE experiences significant higher levels of arson than other parts of the country (SSC30)
+We will also expand our existing fire setter intervention service to include adults and work with NEFRSs, to understand, through academic research, the science behind why the NE experiences significant higher levels of arson than other parts of the country.